Career-Nandish/SQL/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/DannysDinerSolution.md

 ### Join All The Things

 Create basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.
-Fill Member column as 'N' if the purchase was made before becoming a member and 'Y' if the after is amde after joining the membership.
+Fill Member column as 'N' if the purchase was made before becoming a member and 'Y' if the after is made after joining the membership.
 Danny is trying to come up with following results:

 <div class="responsive-table"><table><thead>